 We need to talk about Childhood Sexual Abuse.
 Coalitions need to be built and communities need to come together; we need to discuss Prevention, Education, and Resources!

-Up to this point in my life, and I am nearing 40, I have not had many photos of myself with this side of the family nor of them in general.
+For the vast majority of my life, I have not had many photos of myself with this side of the family nor of them in general.
 In fact, I can count on one hand how many photos I have with my dad and I. Photos with both of my parents are non-existent, my mother died when I was 18 days old.

 As I went through the many pictures, I found baby photos of myself at the hospital and quite a variety from the 50s, 60s, and 70s of my dad as he grew and made memories at his birthday parties, playing in the yard, his high school graduation and even military headshots.
 Also included were some of his family photos.

-As I looked at them, I came across these few and my throat tightened up; I could not swallow, I could not breathe.
+As I looked at them, I came across a few and my throat tightened up; I could not swallow, I could not breathe.
 I felt adrenaline course through my body and my heart rate pick up.
-Then I spent the next few moments in my head reminding myself that I am safe and I am here in the present, as I fought off memories of a hardware store, candy, a back road (I can see the fields out of the truck window so clearly) and my grandpa.
-Welcome to my flashbacks.
-Unexpected, uninvited.

-The man in the back of that truck, the one peeking around the trunk of that car, the one standing next to my mother, he molested me most of my childhood.
-From so early an age I cannot remember.
+From so early an age I cannot remember my grandfather molested me.
 He stole my innocence and left me wrecked and broken.
 Sexual abuse leaves a mark, for life.
 I was in 7th grade when I told him I did not want to do things with him anymore; I was 12 years old.
-That is not a normal memory most kids have with their grandpas, but I do.

 The first day of the trial, during a meeting with my attorney and the detectives I found out my dad was going to testify for the defense; in his deposition, he called me a liar and said I had an active imagination.
 He admitted I had told him about my grandpa but claimed I was in sex education during school and I was confused.
 I remember to this day how quickly the tears came, how overwhelmed I was with despair at the weight of that complete betrayal.
 My heart did not just break in that moment, it shattered.

-The next day I was scheduled to take the stand; early that morning my grandpa put a bullet in his own head.
+The next day I was scheduled to take the stand; early that morning my grandpa shot himself.

-For 20 years I have never forgotten, it has just always been someone else in my memories.
+For over 20 years I have never forgotten, it has just always been someone else in my memories.
 A different me, a dead me.
-But I was wrong, my inner child, that little girl that I thought was dead is fighting to get out, to be heard, and she demands comfort from her pain.
-I locked her away so tight, along with all the bad memories and emotions she lived with her whole childhood; the loneliness, abandonment, shame, hurt, confusion, fear, and broken trust.
+I am learning however that I cannot run from my pain, it will find me.
+There is a little girl inside me that needs my love and attention.
 Reconnecting to her, to myself as a child and feeling this pain I have bottled up for so long nearly destroys me some days.

 But I am facing it, feeling it, and learning from it, when I am not drowning in it.
-I am still learning to deal with flashbacks and anxiety and now, I am finding my voice.
+I am finding my voice.

 I stood up once and fought back, I can do it again.